 During les Trente Glorieuses, between the 50s and the 70s, many french cities have been extended to meet the growing need for housing.

-According to the style of rational urbanism inspired by Le Corbusier’s work and brutalist architecture, new buildings were futuristic and titanic.
+According to the style of rational urbanism inspired by Le Corbusier’s work and brutalist architecture and following his urban utopia, new buildings were futuristic and titanic.

 It was a time of bizarre architectural theories, where architects wanted to give a philosophical and social sense to their creations.
 Nowadays, these fantasies are outdated and the buildings of that time seem grotesque to us.